LionOcean/butterpack/README.md

 # butterpack
-a development bundle server tool for modern browser
+a bundle tool of development server for modern browser

 ### demo
 * install devDependencies, `yarn` or `npm install`